tortila/tortila.github.io/_posts/2018-01-28-dealing-with-flaky-tests.md

   * concurrency (20%) - different threads interacting in a non-desirable manner,
   * test order dependency (12%) - test outcome depends on the order in which the tests are run.
 2. There are clear patterns to most of the failures in the top 3 categories:
-  * Many (54%) of tests with asynchronous wait issue are fixed using `waitFor` - a polling mechanism waiting for desired event.
+  * Many (54%) of tests with asynchronous wait issue are fixed using `waitFor` - a polling mechanism which allows to wait for desired event.
   * Almost all (97%) of tests failures with concurrency issue are due to concurrent accesses only on memory objects.
   * Majority (74%) of tests with order dependency issue are fixed by cleaning the shared state between test runs.
 3. Finally - some fixes to flaky tests (24%) modify the code under test (not the test code), and most of these cases (94%) **fix a bug in the code**.

 The first two points make up for an interesting conclusion: flaky tests can be very easily dealt with.
+Most of failures show a clear pattern.
+What's more, these concepts are quite known in the general area of software development, and are not limited only to tests.
+That leads me to a provoking thought - does it mean that writing tests is held by lesser standards than writing software?
+Unfortunately, I can't answer that based on this research without having data about total number of bugs fixed in the code base and their categorization.

-Most of failures show a clear pattern and non-trivial issues are not common.
-But a true revelation struck me in the third conclusion - more than 1 in every 5 flaky tests catches and exposes a bug in software!
+Finally, let's focus on the third point.
+I must say, it's quite a revelation - more than 1 in every 5 flaky tests catches and exposes a bug in software!
 These tests do their job, they do tell you about bug - but they need some special attention.
 Either because the nature of the bug is complex (maybe it occurs only under very special circumstances?), or maybe because the tests are.
 Whichever it is, by investigating it, you'll learn a whole lot about both your application and your tests.
+By disabling such test you not only throw this information on the floor, you also

 ## Testing is hard
 The biggest turning point in my approach to any kind of automated tests was when I understood that it's just another product.
 Like any piece of software, it requires maintenance, otherwise it's going to break.
 It's as fragile as the software under test, and as the environment that it runs on.
-To tell the truth, I never aim to build a bullet-proof tests when I first create them - I know that they are subject to dynamic so strong that some kind of breakage is inevitable.
-Especially during early stages of product development.
+Tests are subject to dynamic so strong that some kind of breakage is inevitable, especially during early stages of product development.

-But when I'm maintaining the tests, I do my best to analyze and drill down the exact issue that caused the failure, and fix for good (hopefully).
-As a trivial example, when I spot an issue regarding asynchronous wait on some resource, the easiest fix is to increase the timeout.
-This is not a stable solution, because there's no guarantee the resource will be always on time.
-A better solution in this particular case is conditional wait for resource with polling (mentioned `waitFor`).

 With this approach, I have room for failure, so I can learn about: code, test, test environment, infrastructure, some specific language quirks and more.
 It's sustainable as long as the cause of failures is diagnosed quickly.
 It doesn't mean that it has to be fixed immediately - it's enough to have a plan for fixing along with priority.
 Regardless of the root cause, it's great to have a quarantine mechanism in place.
 An isolated environment where both flaky tests and those that discovered a known failure can keep giving you information, without decreasing the speed or reliability of your software delivery.

+## TL;DR
+It's OK to disable the failing test as long as its root cause is known, fix is planned and prioritized.
+Failures in tests are awesome, because they teach a lesson.
+Flaky tests are even more awesome, because they teach more advanced lesson, and are more fun in general.
+Just start dealing with them.
+And fret not, everyone has them.

 ---

-### Footnotes
+### Appendix

+Analyzing flaky tests can bring some interesting lessons.
 For example, I once learned the hard way the difference between `==` and `is` operators in Python, and how it caches small integer objects, when my tests (which used `is` for comparing two integers) were passing for small values and failing for bigger ones.
 See for yourself:
 ```python
 >>> a = 256
 >>> b = 256